devshakilh/service-zone-bd/README.md

 # Service Zone Bd Server

 Service Booking Management Core Service is a backend application designed to manage service bookings, user profiles, and administrative operations.
-This service is built using Next.js, Prisma, PostgreSQL, JWT (JSON Web Tokens), and other technologies.
+This service is built using Next.js, Prisma, PostgreSQL, JWT (JSON Web Tokens), and other technologies

 ## Table of Contents